RunOnFlux/account-abstraction/aa-schnorr-multisig-sdk/README.md

 const saltBytes = stringToBytes(<SALT_STRING>, { size: 32 })
 const _createTx = await smartAccountFactory.createAccount(combinedPubAddress, saltBytes)
 ```
-* `factoryAddress` is address of `MultiSigSmartAccountFactory`.
+* `factoryAddress` is the address of `MultiSigSmartAccountFactory`.
 If already deployed, can be found in `deployments` folder of `aa-schnorr-multisig` package
 * `combinedPubAddress` can be generated with `getAllCombinedPubAddressXofY()` function from schnorr-helpers. **Signers have to be the same as used for signing transactions.**

 ```